googlefonts/fontra-pak/README.md

 ## Download

 Nightly builds can be downloaded from the topmost [“Build Application”](https://github.com/googlefonts/fontra-pak/actions) workflow.
-Note that you need to be signed in to GitHub to be able to download.
+You need to be signed in to GitHub to be able to download.

 ## Build locally